-Dr. Susanne Wish-Baratz is an Associate Professor of Anatomy at Case Western Reserve University (CWRU) School of Medicine in Cleveland, Ohio, where she directs the medical anatomy course and serves as director of HoloAnatomy, a new digital anatomy curriculum being developed for the Microsoft HoloLens augmented-reality device.
-HoloAnatomy will launch in 2019 with the opening of a new Health Education Campus (HEC) being constructed collaboratively by CWRU and Cleveland Clinic..
+Dr. Susanne Wish-Baratz is an Associate Professor of Anatomy at Case Western Reserve University (CWRU) School of Medicine in Cleveland, Ohio, where she directs the medical anatomy course and the development of HoloAnatomy, a mixed reality application for use with the Microsoft HoloLens.
+HoloAnatomy launched in 2019 with the opening of a new Health Education Campus (HEC).

-Dr. Wish-Baratz is currently developing and piloting a multi-modal living anatomy curriculum for medical students who will matriculate at the new HEC.
-This curriculum will begin with a two-week intensive dissection boot camp during which students will learn all of the anatomy they currently learn in lab through dissection and prosections (prepared by their classmates).
-Following the boot camp students will transition back to the HEC where they will participate in the innovative living anatomy curriculum which will be aligned with the School of Medicine’s WR2 curriculum.
-This portion of the curriculum will consist of HoloAnatomy, Radiology and Physical Exam/Ultrasound activities through which students will rotate during every anatomy session while focusing on a single anatomical theme.
-Based on the theoretical framework of a “Spiral Curriculum” (Jerome Bruner) students will use the basic knowledge they acquired in the boot camp to focus on more complex learning objectives the second time around.
-Dr. Wish-Baratz and a team of physicians, educators and medical students are currently researching the ideal content for this course through the Scholars Collaboration in Teaching and Learning Program at CWRU School of Medicine.
+Dr. Wish-Baratz has been involved with the development and evaluation of a multi-modal living anatomy curriculum for medical students who matriculate at the new HEC.
+This curriculum begins with a two-week intensive dissection boot camp during which students learn via dissection and demonstration of the anatomy of the limbs and thoracic and abdominal cavities.
+Following the boot camp students participate in an innovative curriculum known as “GARLA,” an acronym for Gross Anatomy, Radiology and Living Anatomy.
+This portion of the curriculum consists of HoloAnatomy, imaging, and physical exam/ultrasound activities through which students rotate during every anatomy session while focusing on a single anatomical theme.
+Based on the theoretical framework of a “Spiral Curriculum” (Jerome Bruner) student use the basic knowledge they acquired in the Boot Camp to focus on more complex learning objectives the second time around.
+Each GARLA session is closely aligned with the School of Medicine’s WR2 curriculum.

 Before returning to her native Cleveland, Ohio, in 2005, Dr. Wish-Baratz taught anatomy at Tel Aviv University and the University of Toronto.
 She also worked briefly as an occupational therapist with a specialty in hand therapy.